hongquan/CurliPie/README.rst

         "createdAt": "2019-12-13 10:00:00"
     }'

-I am more comfortable with HTTPie (shorter syntax, has highlighting and is a Python application), so I often convert it to HTTPie:
+I am more comfortable with HTTPie (shorter syntax, has highlighting and is a Python application), so I often converted it to HTTPie:

 .. code-block:: sh

     http -F app-staging.dev/api userId=abc-xyz planAmount:=50000 isPromotion:=false createdAt='2019-12-13 10:00:00'

-The Postman tool can generate HTTPie, but with even uglier command:
+Though Postman can generate HTTPie, it does result in even uglier command:

 .. code-block:: sh